-You will be surprised to see a weird carnival on a cold 17th of January.
+You will be surprised to see a weird carnival on a cold day of the 17th of January.
 Anthropologists from all over the world come to this unknown village to study this weird and long-lasting tradition.

-On the afternoon of the 17th, accompanied by the live band, the locals wearing weird masks, costumes and inside huge paper puppets called ‘Pupe’, they parade through the main street of the town, before arriving at the main piazza where they exhibit in the traditional dance ‘ballo’.
-After the show, the paper puppets will be set on fire and the locals will serve everyone drinks and fava beans from huge copper pots.
+During the afternoon of the 17th, accompanied by the live band, the locals wearing weird masks, costumes and inside huge paper puppets called ‘Pupe’ parade through the main street of the town, before arriving at the main piazza, where they exhibit in the traditional dance ‘ballo’.
+After the show, the paper puppets will be set on fire and the locals will serve drinks and fava beans from huge copper pots to everyone.

-Last year I went there with my friends as one anthropologist I met told me about this weird and unknown tradition.
-We arrived at the foot of the town and we couldn’t see anybody.
-We were wondering if this was the right place and time and when was about to call my friend to ask for info, we saw the parade coming from the side of a little street.
-Was crazy!
-People dressed up in the weirdest costumes, dinosaurs, huge puppets, walking tables.
-We parked and the fun time began.
+Last year I went there with my friends as one anthropologist I met before told me about this weird and unknown tradition.
+We arrived on foot to the town and we couldn’t see anybody.
+We were wondering if this was the right place and time.
+I was about to call my friend to ask for info when we saw the parade coming from the side of a little street.
+It was crazy!
+People dressed up in the weirdest costumes I have seen so far, dinosaurs, huge puppets, walking tables.
+The fun time began.

-The two friends of mine were ‘kidnapped’ from the sidewalk and thrown under the donkey-puppet.
+Two of my friends were ‘kidnapped’ from the sidewalk and thrown under the donkey-puppet.
 A memorable experience that ended at night with fava beans for everyone.